dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/core_aws_resources.md

 ### Amazon CloudWatch

 - **Purpose**: To monitor application metrics, setting alarms, and creating logs for AWS resources we used like Lambda and SageMaker.
-- **Setup**:
+- **Relation to Project**:

     - *Alarms*:

         - Create CloudWatch Alarms for critical metrics (e.g., Lambda function errors, SageMaker model performance).
         - Configure alarms to notify via Amazon SNS for immediate response.

     - *Logs*:

         - Enable logs for each Lambda function to track runtime data and troubleshoot errors.
         - For model monitoring, set up logs in SageMaker to track model performance over time.

 ---